 All sophomores have the opportunity to attend the Emmaus Retreat.
 The Emmaus Retreat is an experience based on the story from the Gospel of Luke where the resurrected Jesus encounters two of his disciples on the road to Emmaus.
 This retreat is a three-day, two-night experience where students are led on a journey of prayer and reflection by exploring their lives and relationships with others and by coming face-to-face with the person of Jesus Christ in the breaking of the bread.

-All juniors have the opportunity to attend one of several Kairos Retreats offered throughout the year.
+First semester seniors and second semester juniors have the opportunity to attend the Kairos Retreat.
 Based on The Spiritual Exercises of St. Ignatius Loyola, Kairos is a Greek word that means “God’s time.”
 The retreat is a four-day, three-night experience where students get to know themselves, their fellow students, and God on a deeper level.
 This retreat, as are all of our retreat experiences, is student run and overseen by McQuaid Jesuit faculty and staff.
 The Kairos Retreat is a unique and life-changing opportunity.
 All students at McQuaid Jesuit are encouraged to make the Kairos Retreat before they graduate.

 All seniors have the opportunity to attend the La Storta Retreat.
 The name of the retreat is derived from a critical moment in the life of St. Ignatius Loyola.
 On his way to seek the mission for the Society of Jesus from the Holy Father, St. Ignatius stopped at La Storta, a roadside chapel on the way to Rome.
 There he had a powerful prayer experience that energized the work of the Society of Jesus.